dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 ## Introduction

-The Local Skills dashboard is an R Shiny dashboard displaying published local data from a variety of sources in an easy to navigate format.
+The Local Skills dashboard is an R Shiny dashboard displaying published local data from a variety of sources, in an easy to navigate format.
 To support local skills planning, the dashboard covers topics such as employment, qualifications, and education outcomes across England.